hl7au/au-fhir-base/pages/_includes/associated-practitionerrole-intro.md

 **Extension: Associated Practitioner Role** *[[FMM Level 0](guidance.html)]*

-This extension pre-adopts (from R4) a reference to an associated PractitionerRole.
+This extension allows a reference to an associated practitioner role.